-Mustang region is divided into two significant parts and referred to Upper and Lower Mustang.
-The upper Mustang situated in the rain shadow area whereas less raining in the summer.
-Geographically, it expands up to Tibet border.
-The northern part of the Kagbeni the region like Tibetan plateau is usually referring as Upper Mustang.
+The Mustang Region is a hidden paradise in the Himalayas.
+The upper Mustang situates in the rain shadow area whereas less raining in the summer.
+The northern part of the Kagbeni is similar to Tibetan plateau, usually referring as Upper Mustang.
 Mustang was independent kingdom even though intimately attached to Tibet in the 14th century.